ZerooCoool/katacoda-scenarios/CI-gradle-github/step5.md

     branches: [ main ]
 </pre>

+To automatically trigger workflows we use the keyword 'on'.
+In this case it trigger a workflow (will be specified later) on the push and pull request to the main branch.

-Now, lets create a job or a process to be executed if abovementioned tasks are performed.
+Now, lets specify the workflow to be triggered.
 This is done under the Jobs section.
 We want to perform A build and test on github push and pull-request to main.
 Lets add it,

 <pre class="file" data-filename="./katacoda-code/.github/workflows/gradle.yml" data-target="insert"  data-marker="# Add Jobs">
 jobs:
   build: